AriFordsham/GHCWiki/new-axioms/discussion-page.md

 > >
 > > For example, at a use site for `F a b`, we can infer `a ~ Int` and `b ~ (Num b0) => b0`, but we can't refine `b` any further.
 So we don't have sufficient evidence to match pattern `F a a = True`; but neither can we move on to pattern `F a b = False`.

+SCW: For these last two, it would be consistent with current treatment (and with multiple groups) to allow 'stuck' type families.
+Perhaps GHC could flag a few more bugs if the user could specify when a type family was expected to be fully covered, but I don't think that failing to do this check will jeopardize type soundness.

 ## Suggestions

 - **Instance match fail:** There are use cases where we want to make the existence of a more specific match a type-level failure.
 Currently this needs fudging with fake instances and constraints, leading to mystifying messages.
 The example is HList Lacks constraint.